json-api/json-api/_format/1.1/index.md

 * `id`
 * `type`

 Exception: The `id` member is not required when the resource object originates at the client and represents a new resource to be created on the server.
+In that case, a client **MAY** include a `lid` member to uniquely identify the resource by `type` _locally_ within the document.

 In addition, a resource object **MAY** contain any of these top-level members: